ncbi/pm4ngs/README.md

 ![Python application](https://github.com/ncbi/pm4ngs/workflows/Python%20application/badge.svg)
 ![Upload Python Package](https://github.com/ncbi/pm4ngs/workflows/Upload%20Python%20Package/badge.svg)

-PM4NGS is designed to generate a standard organizational structure for Next-generation Sequencing data analysis including a directory structure for the project, Jupyter notebooks for data management and CWL workflows for pipeline execution.
+PM4NGS is designed to generate a standard organizational structure for Next Generation Sequencing (NGS) data analysis including directory structures for the project, Jupyter notebooks for data management and CWL workflows for the pipeline execution.

 Our work was inspired for a paper published by Prof. William Noble in 2009:
 [A Quick Guide to Organizing Computational Biology Projects](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424).
-We strongly recommend reading this paper for a better understanding of the guiding principles of this project.
+We recommend reading this manuscript for a better understanding of the guiding principles of the PM4NGS project.

-The projects are composed of three main parts.
-The first one is the **project organizational structure** which define a standard files and directories for the project.
-The second part are **Jupyter Notebooks** as user interfaces for data management and visualization.
-The third part are the **CWL workflows** that execute the data analysis.
+The project is composed of three parts:

+ * the project organizational structure which defines standard files and directories for the project
+ * the Jupyter Notebook which is a user interface for the data management and the visualization of results
+ * the CWL workflow that executes the data analysis

 **PM4NGS** source code includes the templates used by **cookiecutter** to generate the project organizational structure and the Jupyter notebooks.
 The CWL workflows are defined in a separate GitHub project named: